Vidvox/hap/documentation/HapVideoDRAFT.md

 ####Simple Top-Level Sections

 If the top-level section type indicates a single or no second-stage compressor, the section data is to be treated as indicated by the type.
 If a second-stage compressor is indicated then the section data is to be decompressed accordingly.
 The result of that decompression will be data in the indicated Image format.
 If no second-stage compressor is indicated, the section data is in the indicated Image format.

+####Multi-Image Section
+A multi-image top-level section will contain multiple image sections, each with a portion of the data required to create the full final image.
+For example a 'Scaled YCoCg DXT5 with separate Alpha' section will contain two image section, a Scaled YCoCg DXT5 section followed by an Alpha section.
+The RGB result from the Scaled YCoCg DXT5 section should be combined with the Alpha from the Alpha section to create a final RGBA image.
+Each image section follows the same rules as if they were a standalone top-level section.

 ####Decode Instructions